cesine/AndroidOpenCVforHackathons/README.md

 Be sure to complete the sdk set up before going to the hackathon because you could need to download around 1 gig (which is pretty much impossible at most hackathons)...

-<pre>WATCHOUT: dont download all the SDKs, just get  a couple like maybe SDK 8, 11, 14 so that you have a few to choose from and your team can compile to the same sdk.
+<pre>WATCHOUT: dont download all the SDKs, just get the latest.

-WATCHOUT: If you have IceCream Sandwich there is a high chance that OpenCV will give you a black screen.
-The OpenCV team is working on getting it running for Android 4.0, you'll have to use another team member's Android.
+WATCHOUT: If you have IceCream Sandwich 4.0 there was a problem that OpenCV would give you a black screen.
 </pre>

 Step A: